Pechherz/Vermintide-Mods/VT1-Mods/AlternativeCreatureSpawner/README.md

 This mod allows the player to iterate through all available creatures in the game and spawn the currently choosen creature.
 In addition its also possible to spawn skaven patrols, hordes and apply a multiplier to the number of creatures to be spawned.

-Mod options are found under *Cheats*.
+Mod options are found under: **Game Menu → Options → Mod Settings → Cheats**

 ## Installation:
 - download and unzip the [AlternativeCreatureSpawner.zip](../../../../releases/tag/AlternativeCreatureSpawner) archive